Nawafdata/BootCamp_SDAIA_exercise/README.md

-This file is for the Daily task with Bootcamp T5.
+This file is for the Daily task & Weekly exam with Bootcamp T5.